julianwachholz/liarsdice/README.md

 1. clone this repository
 2. `npm install irc`
 3. modify config.js to your liking
-   - for NickServ authentication, add it to `password.json.example` and rename the file to `password.json`.
+   - for NickServ authentication, rename `password.json.example` to `password.json` and add your password.
-4. `./run.sh`
+4. `node bot.js`

 **OR**